nimayneb/discord-itunes/Readme.md

 Features:
 ---------

+- Radio only: Shows artist, title and if available album too
-- Show author, album, title w/ track time
+- Music only: Shows artist, album, title w/ track time
-- Show current elapsed time
+- Always: Shows current elapsed time
-- Only send the activity on changes
+- Sends activities to Discord on changes only
+- Disconnects from Discord if nothing is playing or streaming

 Appendix
 ========